Movement develops the brain

 • Physical development has first call on brain activity.

-• Physical development (sensory integration, sensory-motor integration, balance) forms the foundation for all later skills – emotional, social and intellectual (perception, reading, writing, etc.).
+• Physical development forms the foundation for all later skills – confidence, team work, (perception, thinking, reading, writing, decision making, time management, etc..

 SOS signals